anjensan/knitty/doc/rationale.md

 It's harder to make a typo in resulting map keys.
 But overall, honestly, it does not look any better yet.

-And now lets imagine we need an API, so we need to add another way to render home-data.
+And now lets imagine we need an API, so we require another way to render home-data.
 Assume we have
 ```clojure
 (defn render-home-page-for-api [user home-page-data api-format] :...)
 (defn extract-required-api-format [params] :...)